 Outerwear is designed to be waterproof, windproof, and breathable.
 Staying dry is the key to staying warm.
 Because of this, the most important factors when it comes to selecting the right outerwear piece are waterproofing and breathability.

 Waterproof rating, as measured in millimeters, is the amount of water a fabric can withstand within a 24-hour period.
-To put the measurement in perspective you must understand that pressure is a critical component of the equation.
+To put the measurement in perspective you need to know that pressure is a critical component of the equation.
 Fabrics encounter additional pressures of varying intensities.
-Pressure is created by the force of falling rain, wind, sitting, kneeling, carrying a backpack, falling, etc. The higher a fabric's waterproof rating, the higher level of pressure it can resist before water will start permeating the fabric.
+Pressure is created by the force of falling rain, wind, sitting, kneeling, carrying a backpack, falling, etc. The higher a fabric's waterproof rating, the higher the level of pressure it can withstand before water will start permeating the fabric.

 Waterproof literally means impervious to water.
 By this definition very few outerwear pieces out there are technically waterproof, but most are water-resistant in varying degrees.
 Outerwear isn't completely waterproof because people perspire.
 Moisture can't escape waterproof, non-breathable fabrics.
 If moisture can't escape, that moisture to builds up inside the garment, which creates just as many problems in terms of staying warm and dry as wearing something that doesn't have any water-resistant qualities at all.
 We, as snowboarders, need outerwear pieces that are both water-resistant and breathable.
 A waterproof, breathable fabric keeps water from getting in while simultaneously allowing moisture to escape.
 This is possible because moisture can only enter as a liquid, but can escape as a vapor, which is much smaller on a molecular level.

 Fabrics rated to 20,000 mm and higher are essentially waterproof, as they can withstand shallow depth submersion.
 But, given enough time and pressure, they would eventually take on water.